 Do surveyors have a duty of care to potential buyers?

 According to the RICS Rules of Conduct, all members are required to carry out their work with ‘due skill, care and diligence and with proper regard for the technical standards expected of them’. , In addition to upholding the professional standards expected of them, all surveyors are required to maintain their professional competence by staying up to date with developments in their industry.
 Surveyors have a duty of care to both the lender and the homebuyer, regardless of if the owner has attempted to hide the infestation.
 Whether or not a surveyor is deemed to have properly performed their duty of care will depend on the context of the given case, including the type of survey that was ordered and the nature of the property.

 Is there precedence for buyers suing surveyors for missing Japanese knotweed?

 In May 2019, Paul Ryb was awarded £50,000 after his RICS Level 3 Building Survey failed to pick up the Japanese knotweed that was growing in the garden of his ground-floor London flat.
 Being partially sighted, Mr Ryb was relying completely on the professional opinion of the property surveyor who completely missed the plant on his survey of the building.
 The £50,000 awarded to Mr Ryb reflected the reduction in value of his £1.2 million home, in addition to the thousands of pounds that he was forced to spend on excavating the infestation.
 Mr Ryb was also awarded £90,000 to cover the costs of his legal fees.

-Call us today on 0151 242 9050 or send us an enquiry using the contact form on the right to see if we can help you with your knotweed problem.
+Call us today on 0151 242 9050 or send us an enquiry using the contact form to see if we can help you with your knotweed problem.